 I am not normally given to traditionalist nostalgia, but it is my firm view that the removal of Latin from the syllabus of schools and other educational establishments was a mistake.
 Young people no longer have this tool that would help them to understand the origin of words and the structure of grammar.
 There is very little else, and certainly nothing more modern, that would have the same beneficial effect.

 I doubt I could persuade anyone to mount the barricades with me in support of Latin.
 But I regret that.
 I hope someone will see sense and restore Latin.
-Tam celerrime.Explore posts in the same categories: culture comment below, or link to this permanent URL from your own site.
+Tam celerrime.culture comment below, or link to this permanent URL from your own site.